 - Patients improved readiness for change score.

-- Patient weight/waist circumference.
+- Reduction in patient weight/waist circumference.

 - Positive impact on patients health and wellbeing- GAD score.